-guments to diversify their behaviour.
+This work presents some initial results to improve program synthesis by generating more human-like programs starting from input/output examples.
+We propose an improved AlphaNPI architecture to learn programs that can accept arguments to diversify their behaviour.
 The support for arguments enables our revised architecture to produce richer programs and learn more complex algorithms with respect to the original work.
-It also generates code that is more similar to the one produced with current high-level programming languages.
-Additionally, we present an Approximate Monte Carlo Tree Search method that enables us to converge by exploring only a fraction of the search space.
+It also generates code that is more similar to the one produced with current high-level programing languages.
 We benchmarked our method by learning a well-known sorting algorithm, Quicksort, showing how our approach manages to learn it effectively while AlphaNPI fails to converge.
 We also show how the learned program generalizes when sorting lists of increasing length.
-This work is a first attempt at enriching neural program synthesis algorithms with additional features of high-level programming languages.
 Many open issues are still to be addressed.
-First, while the approximate MCTS procedure effectively reduces the search space and can potentially contribute to scale up the complexity of learnable programs, further investigations are needed to improve its robustness.
-Second, in this work only atomic actions can accept arguments, whereas higher-level programs can accept only the "empty" argument.
+For instance, in this work only atomic actions can accept arguments, whereas higher-level programs can accept only the "empty" argument.
 This behaviour happens because all methods operate in the same environment, and there is no proper program scope.
-Additional studies are required to add this notion of program space to better use the new arguments.
+Additional studies are required to add this notion of program space.